Monday, May 9, 2011

 Then again, I’m also four years older.

-Two geese were close to the walk.
-So I yelled to alert them to my coming.
-One scuttled out of the way but the other seemed perplexed.
+Two geese were close to the walk, and I yelled to alert them to my approach.
+One scuttled out of my path.
+The other seemed perplexed.
 (Can a goose be perplexed?)
-At the very last moment this dim-witted fowl skittered across the sidewalk and I rammed into it with my front tire.
+At the very last moment, this dim-witted fowl skittered across the sidewalk and I rammed into it with my front tire.
 The bird went flying one way and I went flying (winglessly) the other.

 Luckily, I landed on a grassy hillside and neither the goose nor I was injured.